leeyi45/custom_dns_server/README.md

 If both options are specified, then `local-iface` is ignored in favour of the value given by `local-addr`

 ### `dhcp-server` and `force-broadcast`
-If this option is specified, this server will send DHCPDISCOVER messages straight to the IP address provided instead of sending a broadcast message. `force-broadcast` overrides this option, forcing this server to always use broadcast messages when sending DHCPDISCOVER.
+If this option is specified, this server will send DHCPINFORM messages straight to the IP address provided instead of sending a broadcast message. `force-broadcast` overrides this option, forcing this server to always use broadcast messages when sending DHCPINFORM.

 ## DNS Server Configuration
 Configuration options pertaining to the DNS server